box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 ### Migration from Box Next Generation SDKs

-Follow detailed migration guides to migrate from from the Box Next Generation SDKs to the Box core SDK `v10`:
+Follow detailed migration guides to migrate from the Box Next Generation SDKs to the Box core SDK `v10`:

 - [Python][python-migration-v10]
 - [TypeScript/Node][ts-migration-v10]